 U.S. Permanent Residents

-For purposes of admissions and financial aid, U.S. permanent residents are managed similar to U.S. citizens.
+For purposes of admissions and financial aid, U.S. permanent residents are considered similar to U.S. citizens.

 International Student Visas